berbyte/ber-os/.github/CONTRIBUTING.md

 The frequency of releases is probably in this order.
 The impact is in reverse order.
 These two facts are considered for deployment and changelog tasks.

-### 6. Discussions
+### Discussions
 Free-for-all, for now.
 There are self-explanatory categories any is encouraged to be used.
-Standards are not yet introduced, use to your best knowledge
+Standards are not yet introduced, use to your best knowledge.